 I believe it is.

-Most of the higher end brands have invested millions in technical development, getting their engine oil to work at the extreme end of the spectrum – going into detail with ‘shear’ stress (where the oil is almost being ripped apart), stability, longevity, cleaning, and even performance.
+Most of the higher end brands have invested millions in technical development, getting their motorcycle engine oil to work at the extreme end of the spectrum – going into detail with ‘shear’ stress (where the oil is almost being ripped apart), stability, longevity, cleaning, and even performance.

 Similarly, bike engine designers do the same – small touches that you’ll never know about, or even care about, that may only make the tiniest fraction of a difference … it’s those tiny fractions that work together.